flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/progress.md

 -   BLoC pattern implementation for state management.
 -   Repository pattern for data access.
 -   Initial Memory Bank setup.
+- Router refactoring with named navigation and example sub-route.
 -   `headlines-feed` feature:
     -   `HeadlinesFeedBloc` for managing headlines data and filtering.
     -   `HeadlinesFeedPage` and `_HeadlinesFeedView` for displaying headlines.